virtuoso-04/SM-content-React-app/DESIGN.md

 #### Component Architecture
 - **Functional Components**: Using React hooks for modern, clean code
 - **Component Isolation**: Each AI tool is a separate component with its own state
-- **Reusable Components**: Shared Loader and ErrorBoundary components
+- **Reusable Components**: Shared Loader, ErrorBoundary, and FormattedAIResponse components
 - **Responsive Design**: Mobile-first approach using Tailwind CSS

 #### API Integration